Frequently Asked Questions for Applications

 How much does it cost to become certified?

 The current total cost of the certification process for both CHMM, CHMP & CDGP is $695.
 This includes a $175 nonrefundable application fee and a $360 examination fee.
 After passing the exam, the initial (1st year) annual certification maintenance fee due of $160 , which is due at the beginning of each year thereafter throughout the five-year certification cycle.
-Optional expenses include: purchase of the book Managing Hazardous Materials and/or other study guide(s), and attending an overview course.
+The complete fee schedule is found here.

 Return to top